mozilla/testpilot-metrics/examples/sdk/README.md

 - Edit `index.js`, set the value of `TRACKING_ID` to your GA tracking ID.
 - Install jpm globally, if you haven't already (`npm install jpm -g`).
-- Build a copy of the add-on (`npm run build`).
+- Build a copy of the add-on (`npm start`).
 The add-on will be named `test-pilot-metrics-sdk-example.xpi`.

 ### FF install